h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_2_Quiz.md

 2. Calculate the entropy $H(P)$
 3. Calculate the KL divergence $D_{KL}(P||Q)$
 4. Verify that $H(P, Q) = H(P) + D_{KL}(P||Q)$

+For a detailed explanation of this question, see [Question 7: Cross-Entropy, Entropy, and KL Divergence Relationship](L2_2_7_explanation.md).